kimchicecream/kimchicecream/README.md

 Passionate and detail-oriented full-stack developer with a background in mechanical engineering and computer science.
-Gained coding fundamentals during a two-year hiatus while working as a bartender.
-Enhanced skills at App Academy, mastering technologies like React, Node.js, and PostgreSQL.
+Developed strong coding fundamentals during a two-year hiatus, where I dedicated time to learning programming while working as a bartender.
+Enhanced my skills at App Academy, mastering technologies like React, Node.js, and PostgreSQL.
 Specializes in designing efficient database schemas.
 Enthusiastic about building, fixing, and creating innovative solutions.

 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=tokyonight)